 Council tax exemptions for people in care

-If you have had to move out of your property to receive care elsewhere, and as a result your property is vacant, you may be eligible for council tax exemptions for properties left empty by patients in care.
+If you've had to move out of your property to receive care elsewhere, and your property is vacant as a result, you may be eligible for council tax exemption for properties left empty by patients in care.

 Assistance for carers

 Those who provide care at an address they share with a disabled person can apply for a caring for disabled persons council tax discount.